 Here are all the best whiskey cocktails!
 Pick from these easy classic drinks using bourbon, Scotch, Irish and rye whiskey.

 Got a great bottle of whiskey?
 Let’s make a cocktail!
 Here’s a list of the best whiskey cocktails that’s a true history lesson…so you can count your drinking as learning, too!
-These classic cocktails span the ages: starting in 1688, through the 1800’s to the Prohibition Era and today.
+These classic whiskey drinks span the ages: starting in 1688, through the 1800’s to the Prohibition Era and today.
 Sample from all the classic whiskey cocktails, and then see what modern bartenders are whipping up.
 The cocktail recipes in the list below include: